-Whether you need to create a synchronous integration or one of the other types we’ve covered in the last few posts, Prismatic’s powerful integration designer makes it easier than ever.
-Contact us or let us give you a demo of our solution.
+Whether you need to create a synchronous integration or one of the other types we've covered in the last few posts, Prismatic's powerful integration designer makes it easier than ever.
+Contact us or schedule a demo of our solution.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.

 Subscribe to receive updates, product news, blog posts, and more.